keesiemeijer/meta-date-archive/readme.md

 if ( $date_posts ) {

+	// Add year and month to the calendar.
-	$calendar = new donatj\SimpleCalendar();
+	$calendar = new donatj\SimpleCalendar('2015-06');

+	// Set the start of the week.
 	$calendar->setStartOfWeek( 'Sunday' );

 	foreach ( $date_posts as $post ) {

-		// get the dates
+		// Get the dates.
 		$start = get_post_meta( $post->ID, 'start_date', true );
 		$end   = get_post_meta( $post->ID, 'end_date', true );

-		// add dates to the calendar
+		// Add the dates to the calendar.
 		$calendar->addDailyHtml( $post->post_title, $start, $end );
 	}

-	// show calendar
+	// Show the calendar.
 	$calendar->show( true );
 }
 ?>```